 Federal Direct Student Loan (“FDSL”)

-Federal Direct Student Loans (also known as stafford Loans) are low-interest loans from the U.S. Department of Education that currently carry a fixed interest rate of 4.29% for subsidized loans and 4.29% for unsubsidized loans.
+Federal Direct Student Loans (also known as stafford Loans) are low-interest loans from the U.S. Department of Education that carry a fixed interest rate.
+The interest rate for 2017-2018 for the subsidized and unsubsidized loans is 4.45%.
+Under the Bipartisan Student Loan Certainty Act of 2013 interest rates are determined each spring for the new loans made for the upcoming award year, which runs from July 1 to the following June 30.
 The loan is made to you, the student, and you are responsible for repayment.
 You must file a FAFSA to receive a Federal Direct Student Loan.

 Depending on your demonstrated financial need, you may qualify for either a subsidized or unsubsidized FDSL.
 Subsidized FDSLs do not accrue interest while you are enrolled in school at least half-time.
 Unsubsidized FDSLs begin to accrue interest immediately.
 Repayment does not begin until 6 months after you cease to be enrolled at least half time.